Sheri Everts

-Sheri Everts is an American academic and educator.
+Sheri Noren Everts is an American academic and educator.
 She served as the chancellor of Appalachian State University in North Carolina until her resignation on April 19, 2024.

 Early life and education

 Born and raised in Nebraska, Everts attended elementary school in a one-room schoolhouse.
 She completed her undergraduate education at the University of Nebraska–Lincoln, graduating with a Bachelor of Arts degree in English in 1980.
 She worked as a high school English teacher in Nebraska and Kansas for several years, later returning to UNL to complete a Master of Arts in literacy education and Doctor of Education.

 Career

 In 1994, Everts joined the University of Nebraska Omaha as an assistant professor in the Department of Teacher Education.
 She was made assistant vice-chancellor for academic and student affairs in 2000, associate vice-president in 2003, and interim senior vice-chancellor in 2006.
 Everts left UNO in 2008 to become provost and vice-president for academic affairs at Illinois State University.
 She served as interim president from May to August 2013, following the resignation of Alvin Bowman.
 In March 2014, Everts was announced as the new chancellor of Appalachian State University.
 She took office in July 2014, and was formally installed April 2015 as the university's first female chancellor.

 Under Everts' leadership, enrollment at Appalachian State University grew to more than 21,000 students, which included the most diverse student body to date in fall 2023, with 19% of the total population being racially and/or ethnically underrepresented students.
 The university has increased its underrepresented students by 77% and first-year underrepresented students by 117% since 2014, the beginning of Everts' tenure.
 For the university's 2022-23 undergraduate population, about one-third are first-generation students and nearly one-third are students from rural populations.

 In November 2021, Everts announced the establishment of the App State Hickory Campus, which opened to students on Aug.
 21, 2023.
 Until Nov.
 19, 2021, when the university purchased the former Corning Optical Communications building, Hickory was the largest metropolitan area in North Carolina that did not have a major, public university campus.